cysouw/diathesis/text/c08_preverbs.md

 b.
 Ich begrabe meinen Hund (in einem Loch).
 :::

 It is common that such diachronic developments lead to pairs of verbs that semantically are not related anymore [@next].
-In the extreme case, the original root of the preverbal verb does not exist (anymore) in contemporary German [@nnext].
+In the extreme case, the original root of the preverbal verb does not exist (anymore) in contemporary German [@nnext].^[There are two verbs that are based on a prepositional root, namely *begegenen* 'to meet' from *gegen* 'against' and *erstatten* 'to reimburse' from *statt* 'instead'.
+These derivations are somewhat transparent, but they are still listed here as exceptional cases.]

 ::: ex
-Preverbal verbs with existing roots, but without semantic relationship to this root
+Preverbal verbs with existing roots (both verbal and non-verbal), but without transparent semantic relationship to this root

-- *gefallen, gehören, geraten*
+- *anstrengen*
-- *bekommen, benehmen, berichten, beschaffen, bestehen, bestimmen, bevorstehen, beweisen*
+- *begegnen, bekommen, benehmen, berichten, beschaffen, bestätigen, bestehen, bestimmen, bevorstehen, bewegen, beweisen*
 - *entsprechen, entwischen*
-- *ereignen, ereilen, erfahren, erhalten, erpressen, errichten, ersparen, erstehen, ertragen, ertrinken, erwischen, erzählen, erziehen*
+- *ereignen, ereilen, erfahren, erhalten, erörtern, erpressen, errichten, ersparen, erstatten, erstehen, ertragen, ertrinken, erwischen, erzählen, erziehen*
+- *gefallen, gehören, gestehen, geraten*
+- *überraschen*
 - *zergehen, zerlassen, zersetzen*
 :::

 ::: ex
 Preverbal verbs with non-existing verbal roots in contemporary German

-- *gebären, gebieten, gebühren, gedeihen, gelingen, genesen, geschehen, gestehen, gewähren, gewinnen, gewöhnen*
+- *gebären, gebieten, gebühren, gedeihen, gelingen, genesen, geschehen, gewähren, gewinnen, gewöhnen*
-- *beginnen. bescheren. beschäftigen. beteiligen. bezichtigen*
+- *beginnen, bescheren, beschäftigen, beteiligen, bezichtigen*
-- *erbarmen, ergattern, erinnern, erklimmen, erkunden, erlauben, erläutern, erledigen, erstatten, ersticken*
+- *erbarmen, ergattern, erinnern, erklimmen, erkunden, erlauben, erläutern, erledigen, ersticken*
+- *verabreden, vergessen, verletzen, verlieren, vermuten, verzeihen*
 :::

 ## Alternations without diathesis